Hyperpop: Regional scenes

-On September 17, 2024 Google displayed a Google Doodle, as a tribute to hyperpop pioneer, SOPHIE on her birthday.
-Following this, on June 1, 2025, in celebration of Pride Month, their Google Doodle focused on LGBTQ+ artists who pioneered hyperpop.
+Nylons Ben Jolley cited Putochinomaricón as one of the "biggest names in the scene".

+Hyperpop also began to spread in Asia, starting in the early 2020's.
+Artists Effie and 4s4ki have been named as influential in the scene by publications Billboard and Dazed.

 Related genres

 Bubblegum bass

-Bubblegum bass (also known as PC Music) is an experimental style of electronic music associated with the British PC Music record label and art collective founded by A. G. Cook in London in 2013.
+Bubblegum bass (also known as PC music) is an experimental style of electronic music associated with the British record label and art collective PC Music, founded by A. G. Cook in London in 2013.
 The style draws influences from 1990s and 2000s electronic music scenes, the early internet, and bloghouse-related genres.
 It has been credited as hyperpop's first "era" by Pitchfork, as well as establishing the sound that would later "morph into hyperpop".
-Notable artists include Hannah Diamond, GFOTY and A. G. Cook, who made releases on the PC Music label.
+Notable artists include Hannah Diamond, GFOTY, A. G. Cook, and SOPHIE who made releases on the PC Music label.

 Digicore

 Digicore (originally known as draincore) is a microgenre that developed alongside hyperpop (sometimes characterised as a subgenre) during the late 2010s to early 2020s.
 The term was adopted in 2019 by an online community of teenage musicians, communicating through Discord, to distinguish themselves from the preexisting hyperpop scene.
 The microgenre saw a rise in popularity during the COVID-19 pandemic.
-It differs from hyperpop mainly by adding trap-based influences but there remains a degree of crossover between the scenes, characterised by heavy autotune, high-pitched vocals, sharp 808s, and frequent hi-hats.
+It differs from hyperpop mainly by adding trap-based influences, but there remains a degree of crossover between the scenes—characterised by heavy autotune, high-pitched vocals, sharp 808s, and frequent hi-hats.

 Digicore artist Billy Bugara wrote that his colleagues "pull from genres as wide-reaching as midwestern emo, trance, and even Chicago drill".
 The beginnings of digicore are rooted in internet culture and many popular producers from the microgenre are between the ages of 15 and 18.
-In 2020, TikTok, particularly Alt TikTok, played a key role in popularising digicore, through video edits to two viral songs "NEVER MET!" by CMTEN and Glitch Gum and "Pressure" by David Shawty and Yungster Jack.
-Collectives like NOVAGANG and helix tears have been considered influential.
+Artists Yungster Jack and David Shawty have been described as pioneers of the genre.